 Packaging plays a critical role in maintaining the quality, safety and integrity of our products throughout the value chain.
 It also delivers important information to patients and consumers about product composition and guidance for proper use.
-Packaging regulations and requirements vary in different markets where we operate.
-Our sustainable packaging strategy requires that at a minimum all product packaging must comply with local packaging regulations.
+All our product packaging must comply with local packaging regulations in all countries where they are manufactured and sold.
 In addition, we continuously explore opportunities to reduce environmental impacts of our packaging by focusing on the following:

 - Reducing material use by decreasing packaging size, weight or thickness;

-- Designing for recyclability by selecting materials that are already widely recycled in the given market;
+- Designing for recyclability by selecting materials that are already widely recycled;

 - Purchasing responsibly sourced packaging materials;

 - Influencing recycling rates by raising consumer and customer awareness.